GabrielvonPlaten/WoW_Comparator_Server/README.md

 # WoW Comparator Server
-This is the basic Node back end for the WoW Comparator
+This is the Node back end for WoW Comparator

 To install
 ```